Lady JusticeLady #2

-“The incredible Hinze generates a thriller of mind-blowing intensity, delivering action and suspense with an incredible punch.” –RT BOOK CLUB, Jill M. Smith
+“The incredible Hinze generates a thriller of mind-blowing intensity, delivering action and suspense with an incredible punch.” ~Romantic Times

 The Consortium, an international group of businessmen, launches a silent war against the United States using biological contaminates to destroy crops and create the need for medical technology it intends to black market.
 The goal?
 Financial Gain.
 The method of attaining it?
 Manipulate the economy and, through it, the government.
 The war will be won before the U.S. realizes it has been attacked–and the Consortium will rule the U.S.